JentleJoe/old-alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that adds /action to the PATH script that counts the number of directories in the PATH script that lists environment variables
+script that adds /action to the PATH script that counts the number of directories in the PATH script that lists environment variables script that lists all local and environment variables, and functions